Ron256/CSC583_NLP/READ.md

 Assignment Project 6 focussed on HuggingFace Exploration: I used the pipeline syntax to generate text, also applied the Tokenizer and Model syntax to generate text and finally evaluated the pretrained language models by computing perplexity.

+Final Project:  By using a pretrained models -- BERT-based model in Pytorch transformer library or in HuggingFace Models, Implemented a Deep Learning Classifier to detect fake news on infectious diseases such as COVID-19, then applied Explainable AI techniques to interprete the predictions made by the model.